-.2 Allowable limits are expressed in one-third octave bands.
-The unit of the sound pressure level limit is 1 μ Pa @ 1 m.
-It means that the sound pressure level is to be evaluated at 1 m from the acoustic center of the vessel and the reference sound pressure is 1 μ Pa.
+2 Allowable limits are expressed in one-third octave bands.
+The sound pressure level limit in these guidelines is expressed as Radiated Noise Level (L{RN}) in decibels (dB re 1 μPa @ 1 m).
+This indicates that the sound pressure level should be measured at a distance of 1 meter from the acoustic center of the vessel.
+The reference sound pressure used for this measurement is 1 micro pascal (μPa).